Csomoya/sql-project/README.md

 # sql-project
-1. This project is my Vulnerability Management SQL Project
+1. This project is called VulnSentry: Crowdstrike Vulnerability Management

 2.
   a.
-The issue I plan to solve through this project is vulnerability management
+I plan to solve the issue of useless advisories on XDR's with analytics that are actually insightful and actionable.

   b.
 I am solving this problem through building a data pipeline to help companies know of important vulnerabilities in the products they use